6 STEPS TO DETERMINE YOUR RETIREMENT READINESS

 Much of the confusion of retirement planning has to do with folks not understanding that it’s more than simply saving.
-Good planning involves actionable steps to visualize getting from now to the desired tomorrow.
+Good retirement planning involves actionable steps to visualize getting from now to the desired tomorrow.
 Here are six ways to make that idea a specific, detailed plan towards a retirement date you can live with:

 Step #1: Set Reasonable Income Goals